A very common discussion in the computer audio production industry is audio interface vs DAC.

 In other words, there is a delay between the time the sound enters the mic and the time it exits your headphones.
 Most audio interfaces are designed with low latency in mind.

 Also, USB microphones always do exactly whatever it is built to do, and they tend to sample at bare minimum rates (many are designed for podcasting) which results in a considerably less professional-sounding recording.

-The latency which always occurs because it takes the audio a number of milliseconds to travel through the interface input, into the computer, back out of the computer and appear at the interface output.
+Latency always occurs because it takes the audio a number of milliseconds to travel through the interface input, into the computer, back out of the computer, and appears at the interface output.

 During recording, that can be distracting, because you’ll hear your voice or your instrument coming back a little late, which can totally throw your timing off.